Master of Fine Arts in Studio Art | Fine Art Masters

 The HBU Master of Fine Arts in Studio Art (MFA) is a Christian-based, two-year studio program with specialization in the areas of two-dimensional studies (painting, drawing, printmaking) and three-dimensional studies (sculpture, ceramics).
-Studio Art (MFA) candidates accepted into the program are offered a studio space, teaching assistant experience as well as scholarships for study.
+Candidates accepted into the program are offered a studio space, teaching assistant experience as well as scholarships for study.

 The Department of Visual Art, School of Fine Arts, is housed in the University Academic Center, a 44,000 square-foot, state-of-the-art facility which possesses fully equipped labs in printmaking, painting, drawing, ceramics and sculpture, as well as working studios for its full-time art faculty.
 This fusion of artist faculty members making art on campus fosters a closer creative community and an opportunity for graduates to fully engage with their faculty team.

-The senior director of Art Programs and artist-in-residence, Mr. Michael Collins, is a well-recognized artist and teacher who has shepherded the development of the Master of Fine Arts program since its inception in 2011.
-Exhibiting on the national and international level, Mr. Collins provides Studio Art (MFA) graduate students creative inspiration, as well as practical experience, in building a professional career.
+The Senior Director of Art Programs and artist-in-residence, Mr. Michael Collins, is a well-recognized artist and teacher who has shepherded the development of the Master of Fine Arts program since its inception in 2011.
+Exhibiting on the national and international level, Mr. Collins provides our graduate students creative inspiration, as well as practical experience, in building a professional career.

-Additional art faculty members include Esther Delaquis-Baidoo, printmaking and painting, Hans Molzberger, ceramics and sculpture, and Joel Stanulonis, drawing and painting.
+Additional art faculty members include Joel Stanulonis, drawing and painting, and Rachel Gardner, sculpture and painting.

-Our department chair, Tiffany Bergeron, is a printmaker and teaches art history, both online and in the classroom, as well as studio courses to our undergraduate BA/BFA candidates.
+Our department chair, Tiffany Bergeron, is a painter and printmaker and teaches art history, both online and in the classroom, as well as studio courses to our undergraduate BA/BFA candidates and graduate students.

 A number of excellent art adjuncts further enrich the program with their teaching, studio visits and exhibition schedules.
 Outside art professionals in many technical areas are invited to campus to conduct Studio Art (MFA) Workshops on a rotating basis.